Shirehampton: Benefactions

 As Shirehampton and Avonmouth grew, the squires of Kings Weston House, notably Philip Napier Miles (1865–1935), gave many benefactions to the district, including land for churches, war memorials and social amenities.
 Among these important gifts was the Public Hall of 1904, whose main claim to fame is perhaps that it was the venue of the first performance of Vaughan Williams's rhapsody The Lark Ascending, in its original version for solo violin and piano, played by the violinist Marie Hall, a friend of Vaughan Williams from his visits to Kings Weston house, in 1920.
 Little Park (or Shirehampton Park) was given to the National Trust after World War I, and is used as a golf course.

 Amenities

 Shirehampton is well provided with churches, schools, sporting facilities, shops and pubs.
 It has public open spaces and antiquities nearby.
 These include Kingsweston Roman Villa (whose ruins are visible by the roadside in the modern suburb of Lawrence Weston), Blaise Castle Estate, and Blaise Castle House Museum, in addition to Shirehampton Park.
-Shirehampton Football Club, based at Penpole Lane, in Shirehampton and play in the Somerset County League.
+Shirehampton Football Club, based at Penpole Lane, in Shirehampton and play in the Jewson Western League at Step 6.